aitgon/wopmars/docs/content/model.rst

 For the rest of this section, I assume that you have read and understood the secion `"Declare a Mapping" <http://docs.sqlalchemy.org/en/latest/orm/tutorial.html#declare-a-mapping>`_ of the SQLAlchemy tutorial.

 A model have to be associated with a database.
-This is why the models used in WoPMaRS have to inherit from the class ``Base``. ``Base`` is a class which will be associated itself with a SQLite database (a file) and which contains every information related: the tables, the relations, etc..
+This is why the models used in WopMars have to inherit from the class ``Base``. ``Base`` is a class which will be associated itself with a SQLite database (a file) and which contains every information related: the tables, the relations, etc..

 To declare a model, even before specifying fiels, it is necessary that you give a name to the table thanks to the static attribute ``__tablename__``. the content of this variable is extremely important because this is the name which will be returned by the methods ``specify_input_table`` and ``specify_output_table`` of your `Toolwrappers` and which will be used by the final user to referencing the table in the definition file.

-Most of the functionnalities described in the SQLAlchemy tutorial are also available in WoPMaRS models, especially the foreign key and relationship system between models.
+Most of the functionnalities described in the SQLAlchemy tutorial are also available in WopMars models, especially the foreign key and relationship system between models.
 If ever, you find a missing functionnality, do not hesitate and send us an issue.
-This is also important to notive that the foreign key constraints have been enforced for WoPMaRS, meaning that if you do not respect those constraints in your `Toolwrapper`, you'll get an error.
+This is also important to notive that the foreign key constraints have been enforced for WopMars, meaning that if you do not respect those constraints in your `Toolwrapper`, you'll get an error.